syncfusion-content/asp.netmvc-docs/aspnetmvc/OlapGauge/Getting-Started.md

    N> In this example, “MvcApplication1.wcf” indicates the namespace in the WCF Service and “OlapGaugeService” indicates the class name in the WCF Service.

-3. Set the UnobtrusiveJavaScriptEnabled value to false under appsettings tag as shown below.
+3. Set the UnobtrusiveJavaScriptEnabled value to false under appsettings tag as shown here.

    ~~~ html